To be a king, or not to be a king. For Barack Obama, it's a trick question.

 The Spanish-language journalists got off easy.
 If the president had been in a more condescending mood, they might have received a civics lesson on the three branches of government and been told that the executive branch can't act without the blessing of the legislative branch.

 Of course, there is tremendous power embodied in the executive office.
-Obama knows
+Obama knows this full well, because -- on issues he actually cares about -- he has wielded the power of the presidency liberally.

 In October 2011, Obama went on a spree of executive orders billed as the "We Can't Wait" initiative.
 He took steps to ease the debt burden for college students by simplifying the process by which they pay back government loans, to help veterans find employment, and to make it easier for homeowners to refinance their mortgages.